 Up to 9 hours of transfer credit may be applied to the degree program.
 Such credit must meet the requirements specified in the "Transfer of Credit" section of this catalog, be recommended as applicable to the degree program by a graduate faculty advisor, and be approved for transfer application by the MCJ graduate program coordinator.

 In accordance with Grand Valley State University policy, undergraduates may enroll in some graduate courses (see prerequisites) but must have at least a 3.0 GPA, have completed 85 semester hours, and obtain permission from the MCJ graduate program coordinator.
 Credit earned can be used as part of an undergraduate program or as part of a future graduate program but cannot be used for both purposes.

 Requirements for the M.S. in Criminal Justice

-Students must complete a minimum of 36 graduate courses: 18-hours of core courses, 12-15 of criminal justice electives, and a three-credit project or a thesis requirement of six credits.
+Students must complete a minimum of 33-36 graduate courses: 18-hours of core courses, and 18 hours of electives with a comprehensive examination or nine- hours of electives with a six-credit hour thesis.

 Core of required courses consists of 18 credit hours as follows:

 - CJ 600 - Qualitative Methodology Credits: 3

 - CJ 601 - Criminal Justice Leadership Credits: 3